Ostroff Godshall Injury and Accident Lawyers Victorious After Six-Year Legal Battle with Greyhound Bus Company

 “These cases are a modern story of David and Goliath.”
 Ostroff added.
 “Our outstanding team of attorneys, paralegals, and support staff successfully stood up to one of the largest transportation companies in the world, putting in countless hours for the people whose lives were forever changed by this tragic crash.”

-About Ostroff Injury Law For nearly three decades, Ostroff Injury Law has recovered hundreds of millions of dollars for injured victims.
+For nearly three decades, Ostroff Godshall Injury and Accident Lawyers has recovered hundreds of millions of dollars for injured victims.
 The firm has fought for clients against negligent parties in lawsuits involving passenger and commercial vehicle accidents, slip and fall incidents and medical malpractice.
-In the past four years alone (2016-2019), Ostroff Injury law has recovered more than $100 million for its clients.
+In the past four years alone (2016-2019), Ostroff Godshall Injury and Accident Lawyers has recovered more than $100 million for its clients.